 There is an exemption from this prohibition relating to maritime transport known as the "Oil Price Cap", which means it does not apply where the price per barrel of the oil or petroleum products is at or below a specified price agreed by the Price Cap Coalition.
 For crude oil the price cap was set by Council Decision of 3 December 2022 and is currently set at USD 60 per barrel as laid down in Annex XXVIII to Council Regulation (EU) No. 833/2014.
-By Council Decision of 4 February 2023, the EU established two additional price caps for petroleum products as also laid down in Annex XXVIII to Council Regulation (EU) No. 833/2014.
+By Council Decision of 4 February 2023, the EU established two additional price caps for petroleum products:

-- one for petroleum products traded at a discount to crude oil ("discount to crude oil"), which is currently set at USD 45 per barrel; and - one for petroleum products traded at a premium to crude oil ("premium to crude oil"), which is currently set at USD 100 per barrel.
+- one for petroleum products traded at a discount to crude oil ("discount to crude oil"), which is currently set at USD 45 per barrel as laid down in Commission Implementing Regulation (EU) 2023/251; and - one for petroleum products traded at a premium to crude oil ("premium to crude oil"), which is currently set at USD 100 per barrel as laid down in Commission Implementing Regulation (EU) 2023/251.